-You may need to minimise the on-screen keyboard to access the Create project button.
+Press Create project.
+You might need to minimise the on-screen keyboard to see this button.

 Your new project should now be visible on the Home tab of the Projects screen.
 It can be opened by tapping the project's name.

 # Capturing field data

-In the last step we created a project in which to store our field data.
-Let's now practice capturing some field data.
+In the last step we created a project which will be used for our field survey.
+Let's now practise capturing some field data.

 Open the project by tapping its row in the Projects screen.
 You should see your location shown over the background map:

 Pinch the map to zoom in to your current position.
-Recentre the map if needed using the GPS button in the bottom navigation panel.
+If needed, recentre the map using the GPS button in the bottom navigation panel.